harjotsbhatia/PathSolver/README.md

-In this assignment I explore State-Space Search with the 8-Puzzle and 15-Puzzle.
+In this Project I explore State-Space Search with the 8-Puzzle and 15-Puzzle.
 I implement and provide code for the following algorithms:

 Breadth-First Search
 Depth-First Search